marcomq/tauri-plugin-deno/README.md

 ## Status

-This plugin has not been tested in production yet, but you may already use it, if you test it on your own.
-It might still have major issues.
-I currently only tested it on MacOS and did not optimize it yet for release builds.
+This plugin was currently only tested it on MacOS.

 Current TODO list:
 - make sure that windows & linux production binaries are working fine
-- try to also call fronted functions from backend
 - check if Android and iOS support can be added easily
 - try to use tauri permissions for deno ops / functions
 - implement tests & github workflows